WeblateOrg/weblate/docs/user/checks.rst

 Trailing question
 ~~~~~~~~~~~~~~~~~

-Source and translated do not both end with a question mark or it is not
+Source and translation do not both end with a question mark or it is not
 correctly spaced.
 This includes spacing rules for languages like French or
 Breton.
 Question mark is also checked in various language variants (Armenian,
 Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or Coptic).

-Question mark indicates question and this semantics should be kept in
+Question mark indicates question and these semantics should be kept in
 translated string as well.
 Weblate also checks for various typographic
 conventions for question mark, for example in some languages it should be
 preceded with space.